Frequently Asked Questions

 What can/can't I bring?

 Essential items include warm layers (even in the summer), comfortable closed-toe shoes, water to drink, and any personal medications.
 Please avoid bringing bright lights or devices that might interfere with night vision.
 Non-greasy snacks are okay (e.g. pretzels yes, potato chips no.) Upon booking your tour, we will provide you with a very comprehensive list of what is provided, what to bring, and what not to bring.

-Red-light flashlights are always welcome and encouraged!
+Where are the locations?
 Can I choose the location?

-We have preferred locations that we use; if you have a specific location in mind, please let us know during booking and we will discuss whether it can be accommodated.
+if you have a specific location in mind, please let us know during booking and we will discuss whether it can be accommodated.
 Note that using requested locations may not result in an equivalent experience as the locations of our choosing.

 Can I bring my own gear?